Uniqueness in inverse acoustic and electromagnetic scattering by penetrable obstacles with embedded objects: Introduction

-The idea has also been extended to establish uniqueness results for inverse electromagnetic scattering problems by a penetrable, inhomogeneous, isotropic obstacle $D$ in \cite{HP0} under the condition that the boundary $\pa D$ is in $C^{2,\al}$ with $0<\al<1,$ the refractive index $n\in C^{1,\al}(\ov{D})$ is a constant near the boundary $\pa D$ and $\I(n(x_0))>0$ for some $x_0\in D$, by a penetrable, homogeneous, isotropic obstacle coated with a thin conductive layer in \cite{HF}, and by a penetrable, homogeneous, isotropic obstacle $D$ with buried obstacles in \cite{LZY} under the condition that $n$ is a complex constant with positive imaginary part in $D$.
-However, it is difficult to extend the method to the case of inhomogeneous, anisotropic media.
-To overcome this difficulty, in \cite{HP1} H\"ahner introduced a different technique to prove the unique determination of a penetrable, inhomogeneous, anisotropic obstacle $D$ from a knowledge of the scattered near-fields for all incident plane acoustic waves.
-The method of H\"ahner is based on a study of the existence, uniqueness and regularity of solutions to the corresponding interior transmission problem in $D$.
-In \cite{CC0} Cakoni and Colton extended H\"ahner's idea to deal with the case with a penetrable, inhomogeneous, anisotropic obstacle possibly partly coated with a thin layer of a highly conductive material.
-It seems difficult to apply the idea in \cite{CC0,HP1} to the case with multi-layered obstacles.
-Recently in \cite{EH11}, Elschner and Hu considered the inverse transmission scattering problem by a two-dimensional, impenetrable obstacle surrounded by an unknown piecewise homogeneous medium and proved that the far-field patterns for all incident and observation directions at a fixed frequency uniquely determine the unknown surrounding medium as well as the impenetrable obstacle.
+In the case when there are embedded obstacles in the penetrable obstacle or in an inhomogeneous medium, that is, $D_b\not=\emptyset$, it was proved in \cite{LZ} that the penetrable obstacle $D$ and the embedded obstacle $D_b$ can be simultaneously determined from knowledge of the acoustic far-field pattern for incident plane waves under the condition that $n$ is a known constant in $D$.
+By employing the technique proposed in \cite{HP0} the uniqueness result was established in \cite{LZY} for determining the penetrable obstacle $D$ and the embedded obstacle $D_b$ simultaneously from knowledge of the electric far-field pattern for incident plane waves provided $n$ is a known complex constant with positive imaginary part in $D$.
+In \cite{EH11}, Elschner and Hu considered the inverse transmission scattering problem by a two-dimensional, impenetrable obstacle surrounded by an unknown piecewise homogeneous medium and proved that the far-field patterns for all incident and observation directions at a fixed frequency uniquely determine the unknown surrounding medium as well as the impenetrable obstacle.
 Their method is based on constructing the Green function to a two-dimensional elliptic equation with piecewise constant leading coefficients associated with the direct scattering problem and studying the singularity of the Green function when the point source position approaches the interfaces and the impenetrable obstacle.
-The method in \cite{EH11} also works for the three-dimensional case and the case with periodic structures.
-However, the method is difficult to be extended to the case of Maxwell's equations.
+In \cite{LZZ15}, the uniqueness result was proved in determining the scattering support of a complex scatterer, possibly consisting of an inhomogeneous medium and impenetrable obstacles, by the acoustic far-field measurements.
+The technique used in \cite{LZZ15} is based essentially on Isakov's idea in conjunction with the integral equation method and the singular point source with second-order singularity.
+However, it is difficult to extend the technique of \cite{LZZ15} to the case of Maxwell¡¯s equations.